JonaMata/CoverBoy-C/README.md

 CoverBoy will look for a `coverboy.conf` configuration file.
 It will first look in the same directory as the executable, then in `/etc/coverboy.conf`.

-## Usage
-If you used the `.deb` package, the service `coverboy` will be started and enabled automatically.
-You can start, stop, and restart the service with `sudo systemctl start coverboy`, `sudo systemctl stop coverboy`, and `sudo systemctl restart coverboy` respectively.
-If you don't want CoverBoy to start automatically, you can disable the service with `sudo systemctl disable coverboy`.

-If you only downloaded the executable, you can start CoverBoy with `./coverboy`.
-Make sure to have a correct `coverboy.conf` in the same directory or in `/etc/coverboy.conf`.

-## Configration
 The configuration file is a simple key-value file and looks like this:
 ```sh
 # Configuration file for CoverBoy